thibaultallart/IA316-2020/README.md

 # IA316-2020
 Materials for Telecom ParisTech AI and e-commerce course (IA316) in 2020.

+We look at recommender system using an Agent-Environment perspective originating from Reinforcement Learning.

+We implement contextual bandit approaches and deep recommender systems.

 ## Project
 1. Implement an environment that illustrate the main caracteristics of a website (or an app) and it's users interractions.